kennygrant/bestiary/setup.md

 > hello, 世界

-If you don't, your installation is not working and you should recheck the steps above.
+If you don't, your installation is not working and you should recheck the steps above and check the [Installation](https://golang.org/doc/install) instructions on the Go website.

 ## Cross Compiling